• Home

 Rental apartments and small boutique hotels have exploded throughout Merida in the past years.
 As a result, many beautiful rental options abound.
 Here’s a rental we scored during our last stay in Merida, which included this beautiful enclosed pool!

-Rental sites like Airbnb can work well Merida, as they have some fantastic apartment and home listings, many located right in Merida’s centro.
+Rental sites like Airbnb can work well in Merida, as they have some fantastic apartment and home listings, many located right in Merida’s centro.
 Just beware that the best rental units tend to get booked up well in advance.
-Those booking last minute may be met with high prices and/or undesirable offerings.
-Book early and vet the reviews!
+Those who are booking last minute may be met with high prices and/or undesirable offerings.

 For Those Who Want Luxury in Merida